Film & TV

 This heartbreaking documentary released in 2016 covers the difficult terrain of the Newtown Massacre on December 14, 2012, when 20 elementary school students and six of their teachers were murdered by gunman Adam Lanza.
 With the cooperation of several of the victims’ families, filmmaker Kim A. Snyder paints a searing portrait of grief and anger at the system that led to this horrific event.

 When Wild Wild Country debuted, it was the center of conversations for weeks to come.
 The cult that took over an Oregon town in the 1980s was back—and everyone had opinions about Sheela.
 If you somehow managed to escape the hubbub around this series when it came out back in early 2018, there’s no better time than now to discover the strangest story ever told by Netflix.

 Over the course of his 20-year career, Errol Morris has become regarded as a veteran true crime documentarian with a knack for profiling the peculiar.
 His latest is Wormwood, a four and a half hour, six-part Netflix miniseries that harnesses the narrative strengths of previous screen successes like The Thin Blue Line, The Fog of War, and Tabloid while redefining his signature visual style and the genre itself.

-In this docudrama with a fictional twist, available on December 15, Morris takes on a potential suicide/alleged murder, a CIA cover-up, LSD experiments, and secret government conspiracies that stretch back decades.
+In this docudrama with a fictional twist, Morris takes on a potential suicide/alleged murder, a CIA cover-up, LSD experiments, and secret government conspiracies that stretch back decades.
 Using re-enactments and long-form interviews, Morris uses a deceased agent’s son looking for answers to help find truth in bizarre tragedy.

 The Seven Five (2014)